scorpioborn/networks/testnet/sge-network-3/README.md

-# sge-network-1
+# sge-network-3

-> This chain is an internal-testnet.
+> This chain is a public-testnet.

-1st testnet for the SGE Network application.
+3rd TestNet for the SGE Network application.

 ## Hardware Requirements